I was

 In the wake of this disappointment, the band broke up in 1994.

-(A moonlight tower, by the way, is a huge, antiquated streetlight used around Austin during bygone days.
-A few still stand, however; you can see them in the movie Dazed and Confused and occasionally on the TV show Friday Night Lights.)
+(A moonlight tower, by the way, is a huge, antiquated streetlight used throughout Austin during bygone days.
+A few still stand, however.
+You see them in the movie Dazed and Confused and TV show Friday Night Lights, both filmed in Austin.)

 After a reunion gig in 1996 - being "unwilling to resume their status

-as ex-bandmates" - the Coffee Sergeants picked up where they left off with The Blessing House (1996).
+as ex-bandmates" - the Coffee Sergeants picked up where they left off with The Blessing House.
+That said, an air of gloom and regret crept into Bowman's songs - perhaps the result of some hard lessons learned.

-has them.
+has them, and most are available for download or streaming all the way back to their Autumn Days cassette.
 Last time I checked, the Coffee Sergeant's own website, www.coffeesergeants.com,